Stochastic Thermodynamics of Social Imitation beyond Energetics: Introduction

-The paper is structured as follows: In Sec. \ref{sec:Model} we introduce a general social‐imitation model under the assumption of microscopic reversibility.
-In Sec. \ref{sec:Stationary State} we analyze the long-time dynamics of the model and characterize its phase diagram.
-In Sec. \ref{sec:Opinion Thermodynamics} we present our main results establishing a thermodynamic framework for social system, illustrating it for the case of the social imitation model introduced in Sec. \ref{sec:Model}.
-We summarize the main conclusions of our work and discuss possible future directions in Sec.~\ref{sec:Conclusions}.
-The Appendices contain technical details of the calculations and further explanations of the methods employed throughout.
+{ The paper is structured as follows: In Sec.~\ref{sec:Model} we introduce a general social-imitation model under the assumption of microscopic reversibility.
+In Sec.~\ref{sec:Stationary State} we analyze the long-time dynamics of the model and characterize its phase diagram.
+In Sec.~\ref{sec:Opinion Thermodynamics} we present our main results, establishing a thermodynamic framework for social systems and illustrating it for the social-imitation model introduced in Sec.~\ref{sec:Model}.
+In Sec.~\ref{sec:generalizations} we discuss how the framework extends beyond the binary well-mixed setting, including multi-opinion models and complex interaction structures.
+Finally, in Sec.~\ref{sec:Conclusions} we summarize the main conclusions of our work and discuss possible future directions.
+The Appendices contain technical details of the calculations and further explanations of the methods employed throughout.}